 The ride isn’t long at all, perhaps a couple of hundred metres, but the kids both enjoyed it and made a fuss of the donkeys afterwards.

-Sand sculpture festival
+2013 sand sculpture festival

 This year, for a change, we decided to visit the sand sculpture festival, which features Hollywood stars.
 The sculptures are made from just sand and water, and then sprayed with a solution to help repel rain.